 They were mistaken in stating that the Lusitania was struck by a second torpedo, as only one was launched by the German submarine,

 U-20.
 They possibly thought that the second explosion they heard and felt was a second torpedo, however; it is now known that this second explosion was either the boilers or cargo exploding.
 The report continues: -

 Mrs. Barker held her daughter by the right hand, and they stood waiting for the end.
 The daughter was very brave, saying, “Don’t worry mother darling; we shall be saved.”
 The suction of the ship took them both down.
 Mrs. Barker remembers going down and down until consciousness left her.
 When she recovered she was on an upturned boat, to which she had been lifted by someone, but she was horrified to find that her daughter was no longer with her.

 A collapsible boat came along, and Mrs. Barker was placed in it.
-A fishing boat then came along and took Mrs. Barker and others on board.
-Later stil (sic.), she was removed to a steam tug and conveyed to Queenstown, being taken to the Queen’s Hotel, there.
+A fishing boat then came along and took Mrs. Barker and the others on board.
+Later still, she was removed to a steam tug and conveyed to Queenstown, being taken to the Queen’s Hotel, there.

 On 30th June 1921, Winifred’s father, Thomas, died, and on 4th July 1923 her mother married Michael Thomas Gretton, a naturalized citizen of the United States.